 Kristy has dedicated her life to empowering Aboriginal and Torres Strait Islander communities.
 She has worked in Aboriginal Affairs for more than 30 years across many portfolios in both New South Wales, Queensland and the Northern Territory.
-Prior to the AES CEO role, she was the head of Social Justice for Aboriginal Affairs New South Wales and led a major review of the New South Wales Aboriginal Land Rights Act.
+Prior to the AES Managing Director role, she was the head of Social Justice for Aboriginal Affairs New South Wales and led a major review of the New South Wales Aboriginal Land Rights Act.

 Diploma in Management